UCSD-E4E/AngryBirds/README.md

 Tech
 -----------

-Angry Birds uses a number of open source projects to work properly:
+Angry Birds uses a number of open source projects and tech to work properly:

 * [Dillinger] - awesome online markdown editor
 * [SublimeText2] - awesome editor with code folding and other good stuff
+* [Beagle Bone Black] - Awesome microcontroller
+* [Ubuntu] - 14.04
+* [OpenCV] - Computer Vision used to store the images

 Installation
 --------------